ouster-lidar/ouster-sdk/python/README.rst

 ========
 API docs are currently `available here`_.
 To build the html yourself, install the requirements and use the Makefile in the ``docs`` subdirectory.
-Since Python's ``autodoc`` tool actually imports the modules to extract docstrings, you'll need to do this in an env with the ``ouster-client`` package installed::
+Since Python's ``autodoc`` tool actually imports the modules to extract docstrings, you'll need to do this in an env with the ``ouster-sdk`` package installed::

     cd ./docs